In the last decade, I have learned to view my body, not as an enemy but an ally. Let me tell you how this happened.

-Therefore, for the person familiar with this view of Kant, it can come as a surprise that in the middle of his Lectures on Pedagogy, Kant has a lovely section in which he rhapsodizes at length about the benefit of children engaging in all manner of games such as blindman’s bluff, swinging, spinning tops, gymnastics, and kite flying, In reading this section, you get the impression that Kant is really, really serious about kids being able to play, be outside, and have adventures.
+Therefore, it can come as a surprise that in the middle of his Lectures on Pedagogy, Kant has a lovely section in which he rhapsodizes at length about the benefit of children’s games.
+He praises games such as blindman’s bluff, swinging, spinning tops, gymnastics, and kite flying.
+In reading this section, you get the impression that Kant is serious about kids being able to play, be outside, and have adventures.

 If you read another one of his books, his Metaphysics of Morals, you will soon see that this emphasis on play in Lectures on Pedagogy is no accident.
 Kant writes, “Cultivating the powers of the body (gymnastics in the strict sense) is looking after the basic stuff (the matter) in a human being, without which he could not realize his ends.“

 At first it may not be clear what this quote has to do with playing, adventures, or bodies.

 However, it will be helpful if you know that Kant believes every person is irreplaceable and valuable in his or her self .
 And Kant further believes that the purpose of morality is for everyone to bring their own unique moral projects into the world.
 These moral projects are goals and desires we have that help us develop our talents and abilities fully.
 We do this in a way that also allows other people to develop their talents and abilities fully.

 Because I knew all this about Kant and his philosophy, a light went on in my mind when I read his quote on exercise.
 I thought, “Wait a minute…Kant is saying we should exercise and play because it allows us to show up more powerfully as ourselves in the world.”

 This was a revolutionary concept for me, and it is one of the things that transformed how I look at my body and at all health-related endeavors.